Orienteering: permanent course

 - Next, print it out (or if you don't have a printer, save it onto your 'phone).
 I'd recommend printing on waterproof paper or putting it into a polypocket.

 - Get to the start.
-Directions to the parking are below, and once there, the starts are all on the steps to the left of the shops.
+Directions to the parking are below, and once there, the starts are all up the track and on the left.
+Do not drive up or park on the track.

 - Run/jog/walk your chosen course.

-We have two virtual courses where you are tracked using the GPS on your phone.
-These are Long and Short.
-They are both score courses, meaning you have to try to score as many points as possible within 50 minutes.
+We have four virtual courses where you are tracked using the GPS on your phone.

 - Do not go if you have any symptoms of COVID-19.